egeniesse/toloServer/README.md

 ## API Reference

-User Routes
+API Routes

-Returns profile of userInArea if neither user is blocked by the other user.
+GET      '/api/users/?id=id&userInArea=userId' - Returns profile of userInArea if neither user is blocked by the other user.

-GET      '/api/users/?id=id&userInArea=userId'

-Returns profile information of specified user.
+GET      '/api/users/:id' - Returns profile information of specified user.

-GET      '/api/users/:id'

-Creates a new user
+POST    '/api/users/' - Creates a new user

-POST    '/api/users/'

-Updates a user’s profile
+PUT      '/api/users/:id' - Updates a user’s profile

-PUT      '/api/users/:id'

-Deletes a user’s profile
+DELETE   '/api/users/:id' - Deletes a user’s profile

-DELETE   '/api/users/:id'
+GET      'api/relationship/?id=id&relationship=relationsipName' - Gets all users that are associated with another user based on a specified relationship regardless of the direction of the relationship.

+POST     '/api/relationship/' - Creates a new relationship

+DELETE   '/api/relationship/' - Deletes a relationship

 A more extensive API reference can be found at https://tolodating.herokuapp.com/reference